 Community Kitchen

-Our Culinary Education Training Program uses an integrated, full-circle approach to meal preparation and job training to improve employment options and reduce problems that lead to hunger.
-Last year the Food Bank taught 2 Culinary Education Training Program series.
-Following graduation, 75% of students found a job.
+Our Culinary and Warehouse Education Training Programs use an integrated, full-circle approach to job training to improve employment options and reduce problems that lead to food insecurity.

 Interested in applying?
 Click here.

-The Food Bank garden pairs food production for hunger relief with educational programming.
-In response to the COVID-19 pandemic, classes transitioned from in-person to a virtual format.
+The Fresh Harvest Farm pairs food production for hunger relief with educational programming.

 Advocacy